Last reviewed on 13th December 2021

 We understand that plans can sometimes change.
 If you intend to live in your second home but then decide to rent it to tenants, you’ll have to inform your lender.
 Furthermore, your lender will need to provide you with consent and they may charge you a fee to do this.

 If you’re going to use your second home so that a family member can live there, you’ll need a regulated buy to let mortgage.
-Trying to get a regular buy to let mortgage won’t be possible.
+Trying to get a conventional buy to let mortgage won’t be possible.

 You may want a second mortgage so that you can move to a new home before selling your existing one.
-In circumstances such as these, you’ll have two residential mortgages, but will be only living in one property.
+In circumstances such as these, you’ll have two residential mortgages, but will only be living in one property.

 You can also let your empty property out so that you can at least cover the mortgage for it.
 This is more commonly known as a let to buy mortgage.

 How much deposit do I need for a second mortgage?

 The deposit amount you’ll need for your second mortgage depends on whether you’re buying a second home or a buy to let property.

 If you’re buying a second home, you’ll likely need a 15% deposit.
 This is usually the bare minimum.
 Using a larger deposit can unlock better deals and can make getting a second mortgage easier.
 The reason lenders insist on a 15% deposit minimum is because of the risk involved in having two mortgages.